dcos/demos/jupyterlab/1.11/README.md

 ### JupyterLab

 We can install Jupyterlab also from the UI or CLI.
-In both cases we need to change two paparameter;
+In both cases we need to change two parameter;

 * First the VHOST for exposing the service on a [public agent](https://docs.mesosphere.com/latest/overview/architecture/node-types/) externally.

 This means changing the `networking.external_access.external_public_agent_hostname` to the externally reachable VHOST (e.g., the Public Agent ELB in an AWS environment).
-We can to that via the UI as shown here:
+We can check that using the UI:
 ![VHOST configuration](img/VHOST_UI.png)